ivonunes/plumekit/docs/start/tutorial.md

 )
 ```

-The builder covers creating, altering, renaming, and dropping tables, columns,
+The builder covers creating, altering, renaming and dropping tables, columns,
-foreign keys, and indexes.
+foreign keys and indexes.
 For anything it doesn't, run `db.query("...")` directly.

 Apply it: